 GMP Fundamentals for the Pharmaceutical Industry (G01)

-Through hands-on exercises and lectures, you will discuss and explore GMP principles and approaches for active pharmaceutical ingredients (APIs), excipients, and finished pharmaceuticals.
-Learn easy-to-grasp basics of regulatory requirements, current issues, and trends in the pharmaceutical industry with an emphasis on applying GMP in day-to-day operations.
+- Learn easy-to-grasp basics of regulatory requirements, current issues, and trends in the pharmaceutical industry with an emphasis on applying GMP in day-to-day operations

-After understanding the "whys" behind the GMP regulations, participants discuss the history of the GMP regulations, the regulatory process, and the concept of operating in a "state of control," with an emphasis on the regulation of pharmaceutical products.
+- History of the GMP regulations, the regulatory process, and the concept of operating in a "state of control," with an emphasis on the regulation of pharmaceutical products

 - Introduction and History

 - Contamination Control

 - Quality assurance, quality control, regulatory affairs, validation, manufacturing, technical support, IT, supply chain, and engineering professionals who need a fundamental understanding of the GMPs related to pharmaceutical operations

 - All levels of management who require a refresher course to stay current with GMP regulations and brush up on relevant skills

 - Service organizations, suppliers, and vendors who serve pharmaceutical industry clients